Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Model Evaluation

 \tablehere{2}

-Another factor of interest for the proposed model is how the correlation between two trajectories affects the model performance because the proposed model is for exploring joint longitudinal processes.
-We considered three levels of the correlation of the between-construct growth factors, $\pm{0.3}$ and $0$, for this examination.
-With the conditions of zero correlation where the proposed model is over-specified, it is of interest to explore how this model over-specification affects the model performance.
-With the conditions of correlation $\pm{0.3}$, we are eager to see whether the correlation sign would affect the performance of the proposed model.
-Additionally, we examined how trajectory shapes, quantified by the relative growth rate in each time interval, impact the proposed model.
-As shown in Table \ref{tbl:simu_design}, we considered the change patterns with decreasing growth rate (with the model specification in Figure \ref{fig:LBGM_new1}) or increasing growth rate (with the model specification in Figure \ref{fig:LBGM_new2})\footnote{One benefit of fixing the largest growth rate in the proposed model lies in that we can set the starting values of all relative growth rates between $0$ and $1$ for a monotone change pattern, though it is not necessary.
-We will show how to specify $\eta_{1i}$ as the growth rate in the last time interval in the change patterns with decreasing growth rates in the Application section.}.
-Additionally, we considered two levels of sample size, $n=200$ and $n=500$, and two levels of homogeneous outcome-specific residual variances, $\theta^{[u]}_{\epsilon}=1$ or $\theta^{[u]}_{\epsilon}=2$, to examine how the number of individuals or the precision of measurement affect model performance.
-In the simulation design, we fixed other conditions assumed not to influence the proposed model, including the distribution of growth factors and the correlation between-construct residuals.
+Another key variable of interest is the correlation between the two trajectories, as the proposed model is designed for analyzing joint longitudinal processes.
+Three correlation levels for the between-construct growth factors are considered: $\pm 0.3$ and $0$.
+We are interested in how model over-specification affects performance in zero-correlation conditions, and whether the sign of the correlation ($\pm 0.3$) has any impact on model performance.
+Additionally, we explore the influence of varying trajectory shapes, quantified by the relative growth rate in each time interval.
+As specified in Table \ref{tbl:simu_design}, the change patterns considered include both increasing and decreasing growth rates.
+Moreover, we evaluate the model's performance across different sample sizes ($n=200$ and $n=500$) and levels of outcome-specific residual variances ($\theta^{[u]}_{\epsilon}=1$or $\theta^{[u]}_{\epsilon}=2$) to gauge the effects of sample size and measurement precision.
+In the simulation design, factors deemed non-influential to the proposed model's performance, such as the distribution of growth factors and the correlation of between-construct residuals, were held constant.